AltaArts/Gimp_Integration--Prism-Plugin/README.md

 You can either download the latest stable release version from: [Latest Release](https://github.com/AltaArts/Gimp_Integration--Prism-Plugin/releases/latest)

-or download the current code zip file from the green "Code" button above or on [Github](https://github.com/AltaArts/Gimp_Integration--Prism-Plugin)
+or download the current code zipfile from the green "Code" button above or on [Github](https://github.com/AltaArts/Gimp_Integration--Prism-Plugin)

 Copy the directory named "Gimp" to a directory of your choice, or a Prism2 plugin directory.